endoflife-date/endoflife.date/products/keda.md

 > the scaling of any container in Kubernetes based on the number of events needing to be processed.

 KEDA follows [Semantic Versioning](https://github.com/kedacore/governance/blob/main/RELEASES.md).
-A new minor version is released approximately once a quarter on Thursdays.

-KEDA does not have a clearly defined support policy, but looking at the recent history it seems only the latest release is supported.
+A new minor version is released every three months.
+KEDA commits to supporting the last two minor versions of the current major release, as well as the last minor version of the previous major release.

 ## [Supported Kubernetes Versions](https://keda.sh/docs/latest/operate/cluster/#kubernetes-compatibility)